zukiin/alx-system_engineering-devops/0x00-shell_basics/README.md

 1: Display the contents list of your current directory

 2: a script that changes the working directory to the user’s home directory

+3: display current directory contents in a long format